PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 We may think that eight peoples are a lot, but this project covers multiple complicated and specific topics.

-We are maintaining two individual projects with one with **73 000** line of codes and another one with **48 000** lines whose one relies on the other.
+We are maintaining two individual projects with one with **73 000** lines of codes and another one with **48 000** lines whose one relies on the other.

 The one with **48 000** lines, is called the [**rx-player**](https://github.com/canalplus/rx-player), it's basically the low level abstraction of the [**HTML5 media element**](https://developer.mozilla.org/fr/docs/Web/API/HTMLMediaElement).